SPARC-X/SPARC-X-API/paper/paper.md

 dependencies other than Matlab itself, and 2) C/C++ based SPARC [@xu_sparc-1.0_2021; @zhang_sparc-2.0_2024] for large-scale production calculations that can accommodate a wide range of system sizes and requires only MPI and MKL/BLAS for compilation.
-New development of SPARC has covered topics including spin-orbit coupling, dispersion interactions, and advanced exchange-correlation (xc) functionals [@zhang_sparc-2.0_2024], linear-scaling Spectral Quadrature (SQ) method [@suryanarayana_sparc_sq_2018], cyclic/helical symmetry
+New features of SPARC include spin-orbit coupling, dispersion interactions, and advanced exchange-correlation (xc) functionals [@zhang_sparc-2.0_2024], linear-scaling Spectral Quadrature (SQ) method [@suryanarayana_sparc_sq_2018], cyclic/helical symmetry